How to select the target Excel bitness

 However, the ‘Target Excel Both 32 & 64’ option may not work for some workbooks.
 If workbook uses VBA code with #if/#else/#endif directives then compilation may fail.

-If you do not know what Excel bitness your client has, then you need to provide the EXE file compiled with ‘Both 32 & 64’ or deliver both versions of your EXE file—for Excel 32-bit and for Excel 64-bit—to your client.
+When you do not know the Excel bitness, you can provide the EXE file compiled with ‘Both 32 & 64’.
+You can also deliver both versions of your EXE file—for Excel 32-bit and for Excel 64-bit—to your client.